-Gold is considered a “safe haven asset” because when prices for other investments, like stocks or real estate, drop sharply, gold doesn’t lose its value — it may even gain value as scared investors rush to buy it.
+Gold is considered a “safe haven asset” because when prices for other investments, like stocks or real estate, drop sharply, gold doesn’t lose its value.
+In fact, it may even significantly gain value when other investments fail, as panicked investors rush to buy something safer.

 What’s more, some experts also see gold as the ultimate way to protect your savings against rising prices since it’s held value for hundreds of years.

 But when does it really make sense to invest in gold?
 And what’s the best method?
 Here’s everything you need to know about how to buy gold in 2022.